NilanjanaLodh/CommunityDetection/README.md

 * node\_community.out : gives the nodenumber and the corresponding community to which it belongs on each line
 * community\_node\_list.out : Gives the community wise list of nodes.
 A new line starts a new community
 * fscorecomp.out : the fscore of our algorithm
+* Graph.gml : The pruned weighted graph stored in gml ( graph markup language ) format.
+The primary purpose of generating this file is to be able to visualize using the software Gephi.

-These output and binary files may be removed by using :
+These output and binary files may be removed from the project directory by using :
 ```bash
 $ make clean
 ```
+Since running the entire project and generating the output files may take some time ( ~ 30 minutes) , the output files generated on a single run have been included in the *Outputfiles/* directory.

+## Visualizing the graph structure

+The Graph.gml file can be directly opened using **Gephi** and visualized.